mmiranda222/.statsuite/content/contribution/development guidelines.md

 - hotfix branches are created from master (after a merge in master)
 - hotfix branches must be merged back into dev and master

-### Process

-- All changes to the code are done via merge requests.
-No one ever pushes directly to master.
-This applies to all core developers and community contributors.
-    - All changes to code need to be approved by a member of the core technical team.
-A member cannot approve her own code.
-- All changes to code must meet the published guidelines on code style and version control practices.
-- Merge requests are configured with CI/CD for all required security checks.
-If any checks fails, then the core team must request fixes to the merge request.

 #### Good practices

 - perform atomic commits (ie commit a lot)